 1. Erratic earnings

 Companies with inconsistent or cyclical earnings have broken the hearts of dividend lovers many times over.
-When times are good, management teams at lumpy-earnings firms often fool themselves into believing the profits are here to stay, and they confidently raise their payouts accordingly.
+When times are good, management teams at lumpy-earnings companies often fool themselves into believing the profits are here to stay, and they confidently raise their payouts accordingly.

-When the company's results revert back toward the mean, though -- usually because cyclical firms often have little pricing power, and their results are largely at the whim of uncontrollable market forces -- management painfully discovers it has bitten off more than it can chew.
+When the company's results revert back toward the mean, though -- usually because cyclical companies often have little pricing power, and their results are largely at the whim of uncontrollable market forces -- management painfully discovers it has bitten off more than it can chew.
 Avoiding choppy earnings streams is Step 1 for the dividend growth investor.